Kiga people: Colonial period

 After the death of the Rwandan King, Kigeri IV Rwabugiri in 1895, one of his wives called Muhumuza fled to the mountains of Kiga and proclaimed an anti-colonial rebellion in 1911.
-She was captured the same year and her resistance taken up by Ndungutse, generally recognized as the son of Muhumuza and Rwabugiri.
-Ndungutse was killed, though sporadic rebellions sprang up until the advent of Belgian rule after World War I. The conditions for these rebellions were created by the system of forced labor tribute (ubareetwa) imposed on the Bakiga by their new colonial masters.
+She was captured the same year and her resistance taken up by Ndungutse, often believed to have been the son of Muhumuza and Rwabugiri.
+Ndungutse was seemingly killed, though sporadic rebellions sprang up until the advent of Belgian rule after World War I. The conditions for these rebellions were created by the system of forced labor tribute (ubareetwa) imposed on the Bakiga by their new colonial masters.
 P.T.W.
 Baxter noted that, "The proud boast of the Kiga is that they were never, as a people, subjugated by either Tutsi or Hima."
 However, this resistance was, paradoxically, in large part led or inspired by disaffected members of the Tutsi elite.

 The Bakiga became one of two major forces, along with the hill-level tensions of Hutu peasants and Tutsi chiefs, in the formation of "Social Revolution" of 1959.
 In the pre-colonial system, land usage was controlled by chiefs who owned land (bakonde) or controlled access to it (bagererwa).
 With the onset of colonial rule, these chiefs were technically replaced by southern Tutsi and Bakiga who agreed to work for them.
 However, the old order was never entirely erased, resulting in tensions between the two.
 While the older bakonde yearned for a return to their old status, younger generations of bakonde were able to merge their claims into that of the anti-colonial/Tutsi revolutionary movement.